donkirkby/live-py-plugin/docs/starting_space_tracer.md

     878)     return ''.join([quoter(char) for char in bs])               | return 'a %3F'           | return 'Yes%21'          | return 'b%2Fc'
     $

+### Importing Space Tracer
+There are some extra features available when you import `space_tracer` into your code.
+For example, instead of using `--start_line` and `--end_line` on the command line, you can use `traced` in your code.
+It works as either a function decorator or as a context manager in a `with` block.

+    import string

+    from space_tracer import traced

+    uppers = {}
+    for c in string.ascii_letters:
+        uppers[c] = c.upper()

+    @traced()
+    def lookup(letter):
+        return uppers[letter]

+    with traced():
+        print(lookup('r'))
+        print(lookup('R'))

+Now, the `for` loop isn't displayed, making it easier to see what's happening in the `lookup()` function.

+    $ space_tracer demo.py
+    @traced()                 |              |
+    def lookup(letter):       | letter = 'r' | letter = 'R'
+        return uppers[letter] | return 'R'   | return 'R'
+    with traced():            |
+        print(lookup('r'))    | print('R')
+        print(lookup('R'))    | print('R')
+    $

+### Live Images and Image Differ
+The `LiveImageDiffer` is helpful for writing unit tests of your graphics code: either user interface or data visualization.
+Your unit test can call a graphics library directly to create the expected image, then call the code under test to create the actual image.
+The image differ will compare the two images, create a diff image with the mismatched pixels highlighted in red, and fail the test if there are any differences.

+The image differ can be useful in any Python editor, but there are extra features when you use it in PyCharm or Sublime Text.
+The expected, actual, and diff images all update live as you edit your code.
+You can also use the `LiveImage` class directly to display images as you edit the drawing code.

+### On Your Own
 Remember, you can find installation instructions and descriptions of all the other plugins and tools by visiting [donkirkby.github.com][livepy].
 Help me test it, and report your bugs.
 I'd also love to hear about any other projects working